FirestormViewer/phoenix-firestorm/doc/vulkan/native_viewer_roadmap.md

 architecture alternatives above before coding their selection mechanism.

-Exit: reviewed lifecycle state diagram, owner graph and build decision; tests of settings precedence and failure behavior against the reference; one executable, one process, no GL initialization on the native route, unchanged GL/Zink route.
+Exit: reviewed lifecycle state diagram, owner graph and build decision; tests of settings precedence and failure behavior against the reference; one viewer executable with in-process 3D rendering (browser and slvoice helpers permitted), no GL initialization on the native route, unchanged GL/Zink route.
 A diagnostic rejecting the requested route is containment, not this exit gate.
 Packaging/updater paths must not be left pointing to an incomplete scaffold.